dvukcevic/awaire/E-Vote-ID-23/README.md

 audit = evalueirv.Audit(ballots, reported=w, test=atest, thresholds=[1/0.01])
 ```

-Fourth, if CVRs are available, initialise AWIARE
+Fourth, if CVRs are available, initialise AWAIRE
 ```
 init = evalueirv.Audit(cvrs, mode="CVR")  # where cvrs is of type irvballot.Ballots and contains
                                           # the CVRs as observed ballots